Short Sunderland: Postwar

 A 205 Squadron Short Sunderland Mark V ML797 "P" at the ramp of RAF Seletar.
 This particular airframe became the last of its type to retire from active RAF service on 30 June 1959.

-At the end of the Second World War, a number of new Sunderlands built at Belfast were simply taken out to sea and scuttled as there was nothing else to do with them.
+At the end of the Second World War, a number of Sunderlands were simply taken out to sea and scuttled.
+While some RAF installations in West Africa retired older airframe in this way, there are also reports that new Sunderlands built at Belfast were simply taken out to sea and scuttled as there was nothing else to do with them.
 In Europe the type was removed from service relatively quickly but in the Far East, where well developed runways were less common and large land based maritime patrol aircraft like the new Avro Shackleton could not be used so easily, there was still a need for it, and it remained in service with the RAF Far East Air Force at Singapore until 1959, and with the Royal New Zealand Air Force's No. 5 Squadron RNZAF until 1967.
 (Note: A former RNZAF Sunderland that is yet to be restored is exhibited at the Museum of Transport and Technology, Auckland.)

 During the Berlin Airlift (June 1948 – August 1949) 10 Sunderlands and two transport variants (known as "Hythes") were used to transport goods from Finkenwerder on the Elbe near Hamburg to the isolated city, landing on the Havel river near RAF Gatow until it iced over.
 The Sunderlands were frequently used for transporting salt, as their airframes were already protected against corrosion from seawater and their control cables were roof-mounted, as opposed to underfloor in most other aircraft.
 Transporting salt in standard aircraft risked rapid and severe structural corrosion in the event of a spillage.
 When the Havelsee did freeze over the Sunderland's role was taken by freight-converted Handley Page Halifaxes with salt being carried in panniers fitted under the fuselage to avoid the corrosion problem.

 A RNZAF Sunderland MR.5 with a USN Martin P5M Marlin and a RAAF Lockheed P-2 Neptune in 1963.

 From mid-1950, RAF Sunderlands also saw service during the Korean War initially with No. 88 Squadron but shortly followed by Nos.
 205 and 209 Squadrons.
 The three squadrons shared the operational task equally with rotational detachments of three or four aircraft and crews based at Iwakuni, Japan.
 Missions lasting 10 to 13 hours were flown daily throughout the war, and also during the Armistice period that followed, until September 1954.
 The Sunderland also saw service with the RNZAF until 1967.

 The French Navy Escadrille 7FE, which received Sunderlands when it was formed in 1943 as No. 343 Squadron RAF, continued to operate them until December 1960, the last unit to operate Sunderlands in the northern hemisphere.